Pycord-Development/pycord/docs/faq.rst

     # good
     await asyncio.sleep(10)

-Another common source of blocking for too long is using HTTP requests with the famous module :doc:`requests:index`.
+Another common source of blocking for too long is using HTTP requests with the famous module :doc:`requests <req:index>`.
-While :doc:`requests:index` is an amazing module for non-asynchronous programming, it is not a good choice for :mod:`asyncio` because certain requests can block the event loop too long.
+While :doc:`requests <req:index>` is an amazing module for non-asynchronous programming, it is not a good choice for :mod:`asyncio` because certain requests can block the event loop too long.
 Instead, use the :doc:`aiohttp <aio:index>` library which is installed on the side with this library.